Pseudoplatystoma: Relationship to humans

 Pseudoplatystoma species are of considerable economic value; all are sold in fish markets throughout South America.
 They are important food fish for human consumption.
 P. fasciatum has a succulent, yellowish flesh without "stray" bones.
 P. tigrinum is the most important catfish in gill-net fisheries of Guaporé and Marmoré Rivers.
 These fish are being overexploited in their range, and uncontrolled fishing possibly has led to the disappearance of Pseudoplatystoma species in some local tributaries of the Amazon, Orinoco, and Magdalena.
 In the Argentine province of Entre Ríos alone, about 27,000 tonnes of Pseudoplatystoma species are harvested every year, comprising 70 to 80% of the total capture there, mostly concentrated on the fishing area near the city of Victoria, opposite Rosario, Santa Fe.

 The capture of P. corruscans has declined greatly due to changes in their environment.
 This fish has a high commercial value due to the excellent quality of its flesh, its high marketability, and its marked participation in commercial fishing.
 Spawning of this fish can be induced with hormones, with a high potential for commercial production.

 P. fasciatum and P. tigrinum are often found in public aquaria.

 In the aquarium

-Juvenile Pseudoplatystoma fish are marked as ornamental fish in both North and South America; however, they are usually at a size too small for certain identification, but more than one species may be imported.
+Juvenile Pseudoplatystoma fish are marked as ornamental fish in both North and South America, but they are usually at a size too small for certain identification, but more than one species may be imported.
 These species appear in the aquarium hobby, where they are most often sold under the name "tiger shovelnose" or "tiger shovelnose catfish".
-These fish prove to be hardy.
-However, their large adult size is problematic for both matters of housing and finding suitable tankmates that will not be consumed.
+These fish prove to be hardy, but their large adult size is problematic for both matters of housing and finding suitable tankmates that will not be consumed.
 With the appetite these fish have, finding enough good food may present some difficulty.